Fritz grew up in Vermont and joined the firm in 1992. Fritz helps people and businesses navigate through the litigation process in a number of areas.

 Fritz also represents people in small business formation and real estate transactions.

 Fritz is an active member in the American Bar Association.
-He served as State Delegate from Vermont to the ABA House of Delegates from 2007 to 2016.
-He is currently serving on the Council of the Solo, Small Firm General Practice Division of the ABA and is a member of the ABA Standing Committee on the Delivery of Legal Services.
-He is also a Fellow of the American Bar Foundation, and is currently the Vermont chair of the ABF Fellows.
-Fritz will be serving as a member of the ABA Board of Governors beginning in August of 2017.
+He is currently Chair of the ABA Standing Committee on the Delivery of Legal Services.
+He served on the ABA Board of Governors from 2017 to 2020 as representative of District 1 (VT, ME, NH, RI) and was State Delegate from Vermont to the ABA House of Delegates from 2007 to 2016.
+Fritz is a Fellow of the American Bar Foundation, and is currently the Vermont chair of the ABF Fellows.

 Prior to returning home to Vermont in 1992, Fritz was an associate in the litigation department at Winston & Strawn in Chicago.